-While 529 plans help you save for college, you can use the Coverdell Education Savings Account (ESA) to help pay for your child's elementary and secondary school expenses, as well as college expenses.
+You can use the Coverdell Education Savings Account (ESA) to help pay for your child's elementary and secondary school expenses, as well as college expenses.
 The annual contribution limit is \$2,000, but keep in mind that income limits apply.
 (Refer to the chart on page 11.)
-You have until the April tax filing deadline in 2018 to make contributions for 2017.
+You have until the April tax filing deadline in 2021 to make contributions for 2020.
 Grandparents and other family members may also make contributions for your children, as can corporations and other entities.
 There is no limit to the number of accounts that can be held in a child's name or the number of people who may make contributions to a Coverdell ESA-as long as total contributions remain within the \$2,000 annual limit per child.